Disney Parks 101: Edict

 Have you ever seen bad behavior from guests at Walt Disney World?

 Well, a cast member saw us and decided to make our day magical.
-Hr brought us to the front of the line, took our picture with pirate props, and proclaimed us pirate family of the day.
+He brought us to the front of the line, took our picture with pirate props, and proclaimed us pirate family of the day.
 We were just being ourselves and having fun, and more importantly not complaining about the wait.
+We knew it would be long when we decided to get in line.
 There was nothing any of the cast members could do to make the line go faster, so why bother complaining.
 It was a great experience, and still makes us laugh to this day.

 I'm not saying that you will be allowed to cut the line if you have a great time, but you never know who is watching.
 Have a magical day!